charcoalphp/charcoal/README.md

 The Service Provider adds the following service to a container:

-- `view`
+- `view` The base view instance.
-- `view/renderer`
+- `view/renderer` A PSR-7 view renderer.
+- `view/parsedown` A parsedown service, to render markdown into HTML.

 Other services / options are:

-- `view/config`
+- `view/config` View configuration options.
-- `view/engine`
+- `view/engine` Currently used view engine.
-- `view/loader`
+- `view/loader` Currently used template loader.

 The `ViewServiceProvider` expects the following services / keys to be set on the container:

 - `logger` A PSR-3 logger
 - `config` Application configuration.
-Should contain a "view" config.
+Should contain a "view" key to build the _ViewConfig_ obejct.

 ### The View Config

-Most service options can be set dynamically from a configuration object.
+Most service options can be set dynamically from a configuration object (available in `$container['view/config']`).

 Example: